 One more downside: The Thai granite pestle is heavy, which means your arm will feel more fatigued more quickly.
 Maybe that's a good thing if you're looking for creative ways to sneak some extra exercise into your life, but it's a challenge you should know about before committing to this design.

-Best for Pesto and Other Emulsified Sauces: Mediterranean Marble Mortar With Wooden Pestle
+The Best for Mortar and Pestle for Pesto and Other Emulsified Sauces: Mediterranean Marble Mortar With Wooden Pestle

 In the south of France, Italy, and other Mediterranean regions, marble mortars with wooden pestles (often made of olivewood) are quite common.
 It's next to impossible to find this variety in US stores, unless you get lucky and find one at an antiques shop or estate sale.
 They can, however, be ordered online.
 I bought mine through an Italian vendor on Etsy, and it's an object of pure beauty.